Last updated on July 27, 2024

 The Hive

 Obviously a sliver deck has to include slivers.
-You’re favoring some of the higher-mana value slivers, giving you the most options for spells to cascade into.
+Youโre favoring some of the higher-mana value slivers, giving you the most options for spells to cascade into.

 Your biggest cards are Groundshaker Sliver, Megantic Sliver, and Fury Sliver.
 All three are great combat buffs for your board of slivers and can cascade into just about anything else in this deck.
 Morophon, the Boundless is technically bigger, but it occupies a different role.

-The bread-and-butter of any sliver deck are the lords with buff effects: Muscle Sliver, Predatory Sliver, Sinew Sliver, Blade Sliver, Bonesplitter Sliver, Battle Sliver, and Might Sliver.
+The bread-and-butter of any sliver deck are the lords with buff effects: Muscle Sliver, Predatory Sliver, Sinew Sliver, Blade Sliver, Bonesplitter Sliver, Battle Sliver, Regal Sliver, and Might Sliver.
 It only takes a few in play to turn your weak little slivers into huge threats.

-Speaking of combat threats, a lot of your slivers grant keywords to swarm.
+Speaking of combat threats, a lot of your slivers grant keywords to the swarm.
 Galerider Sliver, Winged Sliver, and Shadow Sliver bring some much-needed evasion to your board, with Belligerent Sliver also filling this role.

 Bonescythe Sliver, Fury Sliver, and Battering Sliver can turn a few big medium-sized slivers into real damage.
-Especially if you can surprise your opponent with a cascaded Cloudshredder Sliver or Heart Sliver.

-Sliver Legion is your “Coat of Arms on-a-body,” and I’ve played more than one game where I’d rather scoop than do the math on my creatures’ new power and toughness.
+Sliver Legion is your โCoat of Arms on-a-body,โ and Iโve played more than one game where Iโd rather scoop than do the math on my creaturesโ new power and toughness.

-To maximize on sliver spells to cascade with you’re running several “utility” slivers; those too risky to lose in combat.
+To maximize on sliver spells to cascade with youโre running several โutilityโ slivers; those too risky to lose in combat.
 Hibernation Sliver and Lavabelly Sliver are two parts to a combo with Morophon, the Boundless, Essence Sliver, and The First Sliver.
 These cards, as well as Homing Sliver, are a bit too valuable to just toss into combat.
-If you’re looking to assemble this combo and win, that is.
+If youโre looking to assemble this combo and win, that is.

-Harmonic Sliver and Necrotic Sliver take the place of your usual targeted removal, and Diffusion Sliver and Crypt Sliver help keep your slivers on the field.
+Lazotep Sliver offers breaks through chump blockers and gives you a little resilience to removal, and Diffusion Sliver and Crypt Sliver help keep your slivers on the field.

 Mesmeric Sliver is just here for fun!
 Fateseal is a really goofy mechanic and you should exploit it whenever possible.